 As soon as Fall starts, I highly recommend making this pear cobbler recipe for dessert.
 It has a bottom layer of sweet, juicy, fresh pears smothered with an amazing tender biscuit topping!
-A fantastic fall dessert I'm sure you'll want to repeat often during the season.
+It's a fantastic fall dessert and one of our best pear recipes.
+I'm sure you'll want to repeat it often during the season.

-The day I made one for the first time (it was this peach cobbler, and it happened a million years ago), I was 15 and decided on the spot that it was one of my favorite desserts.
+The day I made one for the first time, it was this peach cobbler.
+I was 15 (a million years ago) and decided on the spot that it was one of my favorite desserts.

-Many decades later, this fresh pear cobbler falls under the 'dessert savior or rescue recipe' category, the type that saves the meal because it comes together quickly, is a total crowd-pleaser, travels well if needed, and can be made year-round.
+Many, many decades later, this fresh pear cobbler falls under the dessert savior or rescue recipe category, the type that saves the meal because it comes together quickly, is a total crowd-pleaser, travels well if needed, and can be made year-round.

 I made this cobbler a few days ago and it was superb!
-The biscuit topping is the best ..
+The biscuit topping is the best.
 I'll definitely continue to use this recipe!
-(Mary)

 - Pears: choose ones that are just ripe, not mushy or overripe.

-- Lemon juice: a drizzle over the pears adds flavor and good acidity.
+- Lemon juice: fresh is recommended.
+It adds flavor and good acidity.

-- Flour: all-purpose flour or pastry flour, both work.
+- Flour: all-purpose flour or cake flour, both work.

 - Baking powder: make sure it's not expired.